AnyarInc/Ascent/README.md

 Ascent makes it easy to multi-thread systems and swap out systems, integrators, and more on the fly.

 Ascent solvers also handle odeint system syntax, allowing you to run odeint systems without changes.

+## Minimal Memory Footprint

+Most algorithms, like the four order Runge Kutta, are optimized for minimal memory use, which can have significant RAM savings for large systems.

 ## Highlights
 - Header Only